rakutenanalytics/ios-rakutenanalytics/RakutenAnalyticsSDK/DEPLOY.md

     1. Builds the fat binary arm64 and x86_64 frameworks using xcodebuild
     1. Uploads all the build artifacts (zipped frameworks, debug symbols) to an internal private repo as a github release https://ghe.rakuten-it.com/ssed/ios-analytics-private-artifacts/releases
     1. Uploads the zipped release framework as a github release to https://github.com/rakutentech/ios-analytics-framework/releases/
-    1. Runs pod lib lint and pushes the podspec to CocoaPods trunk spec repo
+    1. Runs pod lib lint and pushes the podspec to spec repo